 3.6 The service supports patients transitioning from paediatric to adult care, and patients being transferred in/out from other regions.
 The service should have a clear policy to ensure that patient care is seamless and there is overlap in provision.
 For handover from paediatric to adult services, a virtual or in person joint clinic is recommended for patients on long-term therapies.
 Document highlighting the process for transition from paediatric to adult, including a named lead within the adult service and clear pathway (this could be within the service description).
 Document explaining how transfers to/from other regions are managed.
 Evidence of gathering feedback on the effectiveness of transition from different services and paediatric-adult transition.
 3.7 The service records, investigates and learns from concerns and complaints.
 The service should have a culture of positively seeking out complaints and regularly incorporating them into meetings where quality improvement and service development is discussed.
 A section in the service description describing how complaints are managed.
 Review of complaints and actions in service meetings, disseminating themes, actions and learnings to all staff in service.
 Log of all complaints (formal and informal, including PALS report), over the last 12 months, including response times.
 3.8 The service has procedures for patient admissions.
 The service has a plan in place for admitting patients from their care when necessary.
 There must be a policy for liaising with day case teams to provide specialist immunology clinical and nursing support.
 This should include alerting patients to the need to contact the team if they are admitted.
-A SOP describing procedure for patient admissions to include agreed pathway for:
+A SOP describing procedure for patient admissions to include agreed pathway for: admission from home outpatients day case.
+Evidence that the service ensures day case support/advice is provided to teams managing immunology patients in hospitals remote to the main immunology centre.

 3.9 The service provides clinical advice to primary care.
 Services should develop local solutions to ensure the provision of timely clinical advice to primary care within 7-10 working days.
 The service should use local hospital/NHS systems to evaluate patterns of referral and consider impact of socioeconomic on access to specialist advice.
 This can also support transfer of care from hospital to primary care.
 Evidence of how the service provides clinical advice to primary care within a clinically appropriate timeframe.
-4. Risk and patient safety 4.1 The service has risk management procedures.
-The service carries out risk assessments in clinical and non-clinical areas that could affect the service provided (eg risks with specific clinical procedures, GP letters backlog or facilities issues such as shortage of products for treatment, eg immunoglobulin).
-Risk management policy (could be organisation policy).
+4. Risk and patient 4.1 The service has risk management risk management areas that could affect the service provided (eg risks with specific Risk management policy (could be organisation policy). partient procedures.
 Named individuals responsible for risk management in the service (could be included in the service description) and evidence of communicating their role to the team.
-Evidence of risk assessment and mitigation measures.
-A risk register and evidence of discussion at management/clinical governance meetings, timescales for implementing changes and evidence of escalation, where appropriate.
+Evidence of risk assessment and mitigation measures. a pr how adv nea rep A risk register and evidence of discussion at management/clinical governance meetings, timescales for implementing changes and evidence of escalation, where appropriate.
 Evidence of cascading information about risks to all team members.
 4.2 The service has a procedure for how incidents, adverse events and near misses are reported, investigated and The procedure must include: a statement encouraging staff members to report incidents, adverse events and near misses a process for notifying staff and/or service users affected by incidents and documenting in their records a process for mitigating risk incident(s) happening again A section within the service description, or reference to an SOP that summarises safety/adverse event monitoring and reporting in the service.